tbenson89/dropStopShop/README.md

 The One Page Shopping Application for mobile popup marketing and sales.

+### Important
+- Add what the project is fully about
+- what you still need to do
+- what the plan of the project is
+- use cases of the project
+- dead/alive?

 ## Setup Development ENV
 Create workspace area `mkdir` to create the directory.
 Then 'git clone https://github.com/tbenson89/dropStopShop.git'
 <br />